dawikrol/Crypto-analyzer/README.md

 # Crypto-analyser-dashboard

 My training project.
-I want learn how use external API and how create full interactive dashboards in jupyter notebook.
+I want to learn how use external API and how create full interactive dashboards in jupyter notebook.
-Maybe in the future I will develop this project into desktop application to full Technical Analysis.
+Maybe, in the future I will develop this project into desktop application to full Technical Analysis.

 ## Table of contents
 * [Technologies](#Technologies)